kamaln7/karmabot/README.md

 - user aliases:
   - it is possible to alias different usernames to one main username by passing the aliases as a cli option to the karmabot binary. syntax: `-alias main++alias1++alias2++...++aliasN`
   - repeat the option for every alias that you want to configure
+- karma throwback:
+  - `<karma|karmabot> throwback [user]`
+  - returns a random karma operation that happened to a specific user.

 **note:** `<user>` does not have to be a Slack username.
 However, karmabot supports Slack autocompletion and so the following messages are parsed correctly: